 Modifying this file, for example, will enable you to set a password for certain directory on your server, change your content type, character set, etc.

-Hyper Text Markup Language is a collection of tags which are used to describe a document you want to present on web.
+Hyper Text Markup Language is a collection of tags which are used to describe a document you want to present on the web.
 It was created by Tim Berners-Lee in 1990 and since it is standard in developing websites.
 Your browser was taught how to read the markup symbols (tags) which are not shown to end user.
 Instead, those tags are used to define how a web page is presented in your browser.

-For example, with HTML you can tell a browser if you want your text to be normal, bold or italic, define the structure of table, link your page to another, etc. Most tags come in set of two where one represents the beginning and other the end of tag.
+For example, with HTML you can tell a browser if you want your text to be normal, bold or italic, define the structure of table, link your page to another, etc. Most tags come in a set of two where one represents the beginning and other the end of the tag.

 Integrated Development Environment (IDE) is a software application which is used by developers for software creation.
 This application usually consist of collection of tools needed for developing a software, it has a source code editor where a programmer writes code necessary for program to work and a debugger which helps programmer in finding errors (if you have ever tried to write a program, you know that debugger has a difficult job no matter how good you think you are).